 BJ, that delightful difference-making-reader, nominated me to receive a creative writing award.
 Now BJ could have closed Outbound Train and picked up another book in her stack; but she didn’t.
 She nominated me for an award.
 My, how the world has changed.
 Today’s youth, hungry to be seen, want to be “social media influencers,” with very little face-to-face interaction.
 However, the strongest relationships occur when women come together as we did recently when I attended the “She Elevates the World” convention.
 I didn’t know a soul, not even BJ, who nominated Outbound Train.

 And that’s what makes this award for creative writing special.
 I didn’t pay to enter a contest.
 I didn’t know anyone on the selection committee.
-I’ve never traveled to Winston Salem, the location of the conference !
-The Parker women won this award outright and they are worthy.
+I had never traveled to Winston Salem, the conference location.
+The Parker women (with no help from me) won this award outright and they are worthy.
 I merely penned their story and prayed for a publisher.
 The publisher came by way of Claire Fullerton who introduced me to Eva Marie Everson, acquisition agent.

 Am I the only one seeing a pattern here?
 Women helping women.

 These are active women who aren’t spending the day on social media.
 Women like Patricia who introduced herself at the conference by saying, “I’m boots on the ground.”